pippinbarr/cart253-2020/modules/04/mouse-input.md

 We can also use this for other ideas, like calculating how __fast__ the mouse is moving for example (the bigger the difference between the previous and current position, the faster it moved).

-### A draggable circle
+### A draggable, scalable circle

 Let's use some other event handlers.
-Here is a circle that can be dragged and changes size when we scroll...
+Here is a circle that can be dragged and changes size when we scroll.
+Notice how all the "action" is taking place in the event handlers!

 ```javascript
 // Our circle object